 Whether you’re in Madrid to study, teach English, intern or au pair, it’s always great to have a little spot in town to escape to.
-Madrid has hundreds of cozy, friendly cafes to discover.
-But, we thought we’d give you a little jump start on your search for the perfect hangout.
-Below is a list of centrally located coffee spots that are well known for these types of crowds – some even with libraries and book stores of their own!
+There are hundreds of study spots in Madrid.
+Whether they are cozy little cafes to study or professional coworking spaces.
+So, we thought we’d give you a little jump start on your search for the perfect hangout.
+Below is a list of centrally located study spots that are well known for these types of crowds – some even with libraries and book stores of their own!
 So grab the book you’re currently reading and head over these lovely locations in Madrid!

 A little cafe with a big heart!
-Little Big Cafe is one of the most adorable study spots, with a friendly atmosphere and scrumptious eats!
+Little Big Cafe is one of the most adorable cafes to study in Madrid.
+With a friendly atmosphere and scrumptious eats!
 Their yummy menu of breakfasts, desserts, sandwiches, cakes, and smoothies allows for some quiet study time throughout the entire day!
 The cafe is located at Calle Fernández de los Ríos, 61 (Moncloa) and is open from 9:00-20:00.
 There’s also a second location on Calle Maria Molina, 24 (Avenida de América).

-This modern space was made specifically for the new age of co-working and studying.
+This modern space was made specifically for the new age of studying and coworking in Madrid.
 Talent Garden is campus with an open concept layout, offering a wide range of services and memberships.
 From access work spaces, offices and conference rooms to paid membership fees, which depend on what you need the space for and for how long.
 They also offer workshops and community benefits for their members!
 The campus is located at Calle de Juan de Mariana, 15 (Delicias) and is open for 24hrs, every day!
 For more information, check out their website here.

 Monkee Koffee is a sweet coffee shop that prides itself on enjoying coffee and getting to know everyone who walks through its doors.
 Open everyday from 9:00-8:00 pm, you can study while munching on delicious pastries and sipping coffee.
 Find this cafe on Calle de Vallehermoso, 112 (Canal).
 If you don’t have anything to read, try the Monkee Koffee blog that highlights different types of coffee.

-Another one of the popular Madrid study spots is the Google Campus.
-The space was made to support aspiring startup and is great for group projects and team meetings, however, it may not be the most quiet place if you need to study solo.
+Another one of the popular study spots in Madrid is the Google Campus.
+The space is a great for coworking in madrid as well!
+It was made to support aspiring startup and is great for group projects and team meetings, however, it may not be the most quiet place if you need to study solo.
 The campus is known for informative and interactive conferences and workshops.
 Entry to the campus is free and you can find it at Calle Moreno Nieto, 2 (Puerta del Ángel).
 For more information, check out their official website, here.